Information Technology Services (ITS)

 From time to time, university faculties, departments or individuals may need to create a new top level domain (TLD) name in relation to the university’s official domain name: utoronto.ca.
 This is often associated with the creation of a new web-based service or the renaming of an old one.
 Here are the steps one should take to accomplish this:

-1. Determine if a TLD is actually needed.In most cases, website names can be created under an existing TLD.
-For example, in the case of the Department of Mathematics wanting to create a web page for their students related to specific Undergraduate Scholarships, they would ideally create the domain name: scholarships.math.utoronto.ca rather than requesting the name: scholarships.utoronto.ca
+1. Determine if a TLD is actually needed.
+In most cases, website names can be created under an existing TLD.
+For example, in the case of the Department of Mathematics wanting to create a web page for their students related to specific Undergraduate Scholarships, they would ideally create the domain name: scholarships.math.utoronto.ca rather than requesting the name: scholarships.utoronto.ca.

-TLDs are typically reserved for academic or administrative units of the University (i.e. a school, department, centre, institute or administrative organizational unit of the university).
+TLDs are typically reserved for academic or administrative units of the university (i.e. a school, department, centre, institute or administrative organizational unit of the university).

-4. From there, you will be asked several questions:
+3. When submitting your request, you will be asked several questions:

 • The names of the administrative and technical contacts for the domain name.

-• The Department/Faculty/Division making the request.
+• The department, faculty or division making the request.

 • Whether you will be running your own name server or wish ITS to do that for you.

-• Whether there will be a web site associated with the name.
+• Whether there will be a website associated with the name.

 If you have any questions related to the above information, please email the ITS Joint Operations Group: en.help@utoronto.ca.